 have you seen my sister

-independent project 89
+Independent project 89

-SEPTEMBER 30, 2017 to october 1, 2017
+September 30, 2017 to October 1, 2017

-51 Grosvenor street, toronto
+51 Grosvenor street, Toronto

-The image for Have You Seen My Sister? started with a painting by Artists of the Aurora collective member Victor Klassen.
-Design members Pat Vandesompele, Noah Handa-Kipphoff, and Shelina Knight worked to create an image that evokes missing posters.
+The image for 'Have You Seen My Sister?' started with a painting by Artists of the Aurora collective member Victor Klassen.
+Design members Pat Vandesompele, Noah Handa-Kipphoff, and Shelina Knight added text to create an image that evokes missing posters.
 The missing in this poster is Everywoman.
 She carries the world on her shoulders.
 The image draws connections among the phenomena of missing and murdered women in Canada and throughout the world.
-Indigenous women, women of colour, women living in poverty, people who are transgendered: it is often the most disenfranchised whose numbers are over-represented in missing and murdered statistics.
+Indigenous women, women of colour, women living in poverty, trans women: it is often the most disenfranchised whose numbers are over-represented in missing and murdered statistics.